Name: John Cooley

 that a person convicted for a crime was redeemable.
 Certainly, seven years

-cash and some clothing.
-An enterprising young man, as John doubtlessly was,
+An enterprising young man, as John doubtlessly was, could have parlayed that

 Does a hairy coo live in a hairy coo ley?